 In 2009 University of Virginia Lecturer Andrew D. Kaufman founded “Books Behind Bars: Life, Literature, and Leadership,” a community-based literature course that takes his university students to a maximum security juvenile correctional center in Virginia once a week for ten weeks.

-Through personally-meaningful conversations about Russian literature classics, correctional center residents and university students explore topics ranging from family to death, and success to moral responsibility.
+Participants discuss personally relevant topics ranging from family to death, and success to moral responsibility.
 These interactions become the catalyst for both groups to learn from one another and share their most intimate human stories, while at the same time forming powerful connections and challenging whatever stereotypes about the other group they may have entered the class with.
-Correctional center residents and university students come away transformed by this unique educational experience—moved by their discovery of the relevance of classical literature, inspired by the humanity in one another, and empowered to pursue lives of greater purpose and fulfillment.
+Correctional center residents and university students come away transformed by this unique educational experience—moved by their discovery of the relevance of classical literature, inspired by the humanity in one another, and empowered to pursue lives of greater purpose and meaning.

 “When I walked into that building every Tuesday afternoon, I wasn't locked up.
 It's like for the next three hours I can live, I can be myself, I can open up, I can be me.”